-References should be made to the offerings of art, dramatic arts and music.
+References should be made to the offerings of art, digital media and design, dramatic arts and music.
 The courses listed below are of common interest to students in various disciplines.

 For major requirements, see the School of Fine Arts section of this Catalog.

 (Also offered as MUSI 1006.)
 One credit.
 One laboratory period.
-May be repeated for credit with a change of topic for a maximum of 8 credits.
+May be repeated for credit with a change of topic for a maximum of eight credits.

 World music vocal ensemble that brings to life the songs of specific cultures as a means to gain knowledge and understanding of communities, culture, spirituality and social justice.
-A fee of $25 is charged for this course.
 CA 1.

 (Also offered as AFRA 1100.)
 Three credits.
 Molette